BrVer/nc_integration_ruby/README.md

     #   debug           -- boolean (default false)

     # Returns 204 response in the case of the succesfull request.

 ##Exceptions

 **NextcallerClient::HttpException**

-Thrown in the case of 4xx or 5xx response from server, 'content' attribute contains actual response
+Thrown in the case of 4xx or 5xx response from server, or when maximum redirects count (10) is reached 'content' attribute contains actual response

-**NextcallerClient::TooManyRedirects**

-Thrown when maximum redirects count (10) is reached

 ##Notes

 It is possible to override the default response handler